The Importance of Growing and Nurturing Your Database

 Successfully utilizing your database ensures you are always at the forefront of your prospects’ and clients’ minds.
 Hit your database with weekly golf tips where you are giving them a small tidbit of information while creating awareness of your brand.
 Send out monthly newsletters with general information about lessons, prices, new technology and celebrating any success stories of current clients (for example, Bill Smith winning the monthly medal or Tilly Mint having her handicap cut).

 Use competitions on your Facebook account (see my article on building your brand with Facebook), and website to encourage new people to leave their information for you.
 With a prize of a dozen Pro V1s, 9-hole playing lesson or a free one-hour video analysis, people will enter the competition for the change of gaining something valuable whereas you are gaining the most valuable asset, their data.

-While my database is valuable all throughout the year, with holiday season just over, I am again reminded of how valuable my database is at this time of year.
-With often poor weather for golfing and people busy with holiday activities and travel, the vast majority of my December income comes from voucher sales that are sold through contacting my database via adverts on Facebook, blogs on my website, a newsletter and e-blasts.
-Without my database I would not have made any where near as many sales as I did.
+While my database is valuable all throughout the year, with the holiday season just over, I am again reminded of how valuable my database is at this time of year.
+With often poor weather for golfing and people busy with holiday activities and travel, the vast majority of my December income comes from voucher sales that are sold through contacting my database via adverts on Facebook, blogs on my website, a newsletter, and e-blasts.
+Without my database, I would not have made anywhere near as many sales as I did.